CyVerse-learning-materials/SciApps_guide/step4.rst

      ..
 Tip::
         History panel Checkboxes and the workflow building page are interactive.
 Use the 'Select All' or 'Reset' button to simplify the selection process.

-  2. Modify **Workflow Name** and **Workflow Description**, then click the ‘Build Workflow’ button to visualize the workflow.
+  2. Click the ‘Build Workflow’ button to build a workflow with selected jobs.
+Once built, a workflow diagram will be open for visual inspection.

      |annotation_workflow2|

      ..
 Tip::
        Click the 'Top Down' button to draw the workflow diagram vertically.

   3. On the 'Workflow Diagram', you can save the workflow.
-Your saved workflows will appear in 'My Workflows' (under the 'Workflow' menu from top navigation panel).
+Your saved workflows will appear in 'My workflows' (under the 'Workflow' menu from top navigation panel).

      ..
 Tip::
-       You can download the workflow from 'My workflows' as a JSON file, which can be passed to others for **sharing** the entire analysis.
+       While saving a workflow, you can rename it and/or add a short description.

 ----

 *Step 3: Running a Workflow*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-This step will show you how to run a workflow you created or someone shared with you.
+This step will show you how to run a workflow.

   1. Navigate to ‘Workflow’, then ‘My workflows’, to load the workflow you created and saved (in **Step 2**).